wp-plugins/webfontswordpressjsonwitheditor/readme.txt

 Tested up to: 3.0.1
 Stable tag: trunk

 Webfonts plugin for wordpress in json format with editor.
-With this plugin you can use all the web fonts available in webfonts.fonts.com and use it on your site.
+With this plugin you can use web fonts from webfonts.fonts.com and use it on your site.

 == Description ==